tkhdse/blacksmith/README.md

 # Blacksmith: a Compute Graph Operation Fuser for Metal

-The blacksmith compiler builds on my previous work on [soptRT](https://github.com/tkhdse/soptRT).
+The Blacksmith compiler builds on my previous work on [soptRT](https://github.com/tkhdse/soptRT).
 Blacksmith is designed to perform fusion for Metal kernels so that I can program on my new Mac GPU.

 Blacksmith's design stems from thorough research between 3 prominent players in Deep Learning Compilers: TVM, nvFuser, and TorchInductor.
 The 3 differ architecturally, and Blacksmith aims to draw inspiration from the best parts of each design to form a usable Metal compiler.